JalalSayed1/AI-Coursework/README.md

 We implemented a simulated workflow of learning with corrupted labels [1](#references), which will act as a starting point for implementing your own solutions.

-The notebook provides functions to corrupt labels with **common types of mistakes** (specific to this hand-written digit classification task), such as labelling a “3” as a “8” (and vice versa), a “1” as a “4” or “7” etc. A parameter that controls how many annotations will be corrupted in the dataset (i.e., how noisy is the data) by specifying a value for noise probability ($\isin [0, 1]$).
+The notebook provides functions to corrupt labels with **common types of mistakes** (specific to this hand-written digit classification task), such as labelling a “3” as a “8” (and vice versa), a “1” as a “4” or “7” etc. A parameter that controls how many annotations will be corrupted in the dataset (i.e., how noisy is the data) by specifying a value for noise probability ($∈ [0, 1]$).

 Some utility functions to start the supervised (parametric) training with the (noisy) labelled examples using `trainAndEvaluateModel()` are provided.